モロッコ

 • Breakfast

-You can spend your time as you wish, such as shopping in the souk or walking around the city.
+You can spend time as you wish, such as shopping in the souks or walking around the city.

-• Private Car Transfer Enjoy the scenery that reflects both the old and new of Morocco as we head to Casablanca.
+• Private car transfer Transfer to Casablanca while enjoying scenery that reflects Morocco's old and new.
 We will take you to the airport.

 • Morocco - Casablanca